adbailey1/daic_woz/README.md

 `conda env create -f environment.yml`

+For Windows use:

+`conda env create -f env_windows.yml`

 (Or should you prefer, use the text file)

 Activate the new environment: `conda activate myenv`